-bestowing (benefits), and accepts the choicest portions of (the sacrificial) treasures.
+4. AHANA, charged with downward-bending (light), goes daily from house to house; she comes, perpetually diffusing light, and desirous of bestowing (benefits), and accepts the choicest portions of (the sacrificial) treasures.

-5. Ushas, endowed with truth, who art the sister of Bhaga, the sister of Varuña, be thou hymned first (of the gods): then let the worker of iniquity depart, for we shall overcome him with our chariot, through thy assistance.
+5. USHAS, endowed with truth, who art the sister of

+BHAGA, the sister of VARUNA, be thou hymned first (of the gods): then let the worker of iniquity depart, for we shall overcome him with our chariot, through thy assistance.

-- 6. Let words of truth be spoken: let works of wisdom (be performed): let the blazing fires rise up, so that the many radiant Ushas may make manifest the desirable treasures hidden by the darkness. - 7.
-The twofold day proceeds unseparated; one (part going) forward, one backward; one of these two alternating (periods) effects the concealment (of things); the Dawn illumines them with her radiant chariot. - 8.
-The same to-day, the same to-morrow, the irreproachable (Dawns) precede the distant course of Varuña by thirty yojanas, and each in succession revolves in its (appointed) office.
+6. Let words of truth be spoken : let works of wisdom (be performed) : let the blazing fires rise up, so that the many radiant USHAS may make manifest the desirable treasures hidden by the darkness.

-a Day and night.

-b Varuña is here identified with the sun, as the remover of darkness, who, according to the Scholiast, revolves daily round Mount Meru, the centre of the earth, performing a diurnal circuit of 5,059 yojanas; the dawn being always 30 yojanas in advance of his rising, or first appearance from behind the mountain in the east.
-Sáyaña adds, that the period called dawn is reckoned from the disappearance of the stars to the appearance of the sun, and is measured, as to the duration, by 21 ghatikás and 26 parás.
-Taking the ghatiká at its lowest valuation of half a muhúrtta, or 24 minutes, and a pará as stoth of a ghatiká, we
+7. The twofold day proceeds unseparated; one (part going) forward, one backward; one of these two alternating (periods) effects the concealment (of things); the Dawn illumines them, with her radiant chariot.

+8. The same to-day, the same tomorrow, the irreproachable (Dawns) precede the distant course of VARUNA by thirty yojanas, and each in succession revolves in its (appointed) office.

-- 9. The self-illumined Dawn, announcing the declination of the first (portion) of the day, is born white-shining out of the gloom: cleansing (with the radiance) of the sun, she impairs not his splendour, but daily adds embellishment (to his lustre). - 10.
-Goddess, manifest in person like a maiden, thou goest to the resplendent and munificent (sun); and, like a youthful bride (before her husband), thou uncoverest, smiling, thy bosom in his presence. - 11.
-Radiant as a bride decorated by her mother, thou willingly displayest thy person to the view.
-Do thou, auspicious Ushas, remove the investing (gloom), for other dawns than thou do not disperse it.
+9. The self-illumined Dawn, announcing the declination of the first (portion) of the day, is born white-shining out of the gloom : cleansing (with the radiance) of the sun, she impairs not his splendour, but daily adds embellishment (to his lustre).

+10. Goddess, manifest in person like a maiden, thou goest to the resplendent and munificent (sun); and, like a youthful bride (before her husband), thou uncoverest, smiling, thy bosom in his presence.

+11. Radiant as a bride decorated by her mother, thou willingly displayest thy person to the view.
+Do thou, auspicious USHAS, remove the investing (gloom), for, other dawns than thou do not disperse it.